MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/analytics/tasks/er-financial-dimensions-data-source-3.md

 # required metadata

 title: ER Use financial dimensions as a data source (Part 3 - Design the report)
 description: This topic describes how to configure an Electronic reporting (ER) model to use financial dimensions as a data source for ER reports.
+(Part 3)
 author: NickSelin
 manager: AnnBe
 ms.date: 05/27/2020